themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

 ## Design Patterns

 - Back in 1994, programming languages' native support to Design Patterns was hazy.
 - Nowadays, many of those patterns have been incorporated into programming languages and frameworks.
+Ex: Python, Java.

 ---